CAWaterBoardDataCenter/SafeToSwim/src/development-guide.md

 The following occur when the command `npx observable build` is run.

-First, any pre-build scripts defined in `package.json` are run.
-Currently, the only pre-build script is `create_saltwater_flags.py`, which generates the saltwater flags for each station and saves them to a csv file.
+First, `build-config.js` is run, which converts `criteria.yml` and `site_saltwater_flags.csv` to json files that the dashboard can load.
+Next, the Observable Framework static site generator processes the markdown files in `src/`, along with any JavaScript and data files they reference, to generate the static files in the `dist/` directory.

+Note: The `create_saltwater_flags.py` script, which produces `site_saltwater_flags.csv`, must be run manually whenever there are changes to the saltwater classification criteria or the monitoring site data.
 This script requires Python and the dependencies listed in `requirements.txt` to be installed.
-Then `build-config.js` is run, which converts `criteria.yml` and `site_saltwater_flags.csv` to json files that the dashboard can load.
-Next, the Observable Framework static site generator processes the markdown files in `src/`, along with any JavaScript and data files they reference, to generate the static files in the `dist/` directory.

 ---